Troy Brooks, NCDOT State Construction Engineer

 Troy Brooks, P.E. serves as the State Construction Engineer for the NCDOT, where he leads the statewide administration of contract construction projects.
 With over a decade of progressive experience at NCDOT and in the private sector, he brings deep expertise in highway construction disciplines—including bridge and utility construction, asphalt paving, drainage systems, and traffic control implementation.
 Throughout his career, he has advanced through multiple leadership roles, providing strategic oversight, technical guidance, and uniform project delivery practices across the state.
 A results-driven engineering leader, Brooks is committed to innovation, collaboration, and improving infrastructure through sound construction management and contract administration.

-Robbie Isgett, SCDOT Chief Engineer of Alternative Delivery and Construction
+Robbie Isgett, P.E., SCDOT Chief Engineer of Alternative Delivery and Construction

 Robbie Isgett is the Chief Engineer for Alternative Delivery and Construction.
 Mr. Isgett has over 24 years of service with the South Carolina Department of Transportation.
 He began his career at SCDOT in 1999 as an Assistant Regional Construction Engineer in the Lexington Construction “A” Office.
 He has held the positions of Resident Construction Engineer, Assistant District Construction Engineer, and District Construction Engineer in District One.
 He served as Director of Construction from 2019 until being named Chief Engineer for Alternative Delivery and Construction in July 2024.